peterkaminski/obsidian-settings-manager/README.md

 - List the vaults Obsidian knows about.
 - Copy the settings, plugins, and snippets from one vault to all the other vaults.
-  - By default, backups are made, but a flag can be used to reset the configuration and make the destination vault's configs an exact copy.
+  - By default, backups are made, but a flag can be used to reset the configuration and make the destination vaults' configs an exact copy.
 - Dry-run option to see what commands would do, without doing it.
 - Show a diff of what would change if a copy were done.
 - Execute a command within each vault.
-- List or remove backup files from the `.obsidian` directory of all vaults.
+- List or remove backup files (created by the copy operation) from the `.obsidian` directory of all vaults.
-  (These backup files are created by the default Copy operation.)

 Current notes and limitations: